tahirberktopcu1/thesis_project/report/step04_model_development.md

-# Step 4 – RL Model Development
+# Step 4 - RL Model Development

-This step corresponds to “Implement DQN or PPO using Stable-Baselines3 or PyTorch.
-Train the model over multiple episodes until convergence.”
+This step corresponds to "Implement DQN or PPO using Stable-Baselines3 or PyTorch.
+Train the model over multiple episodes until convergence."
 We selected PPO with Stable-Baselines3 for its stability in discrete action spaces with complex reward shaping.

 ## 4.1 Algorithm Choice
 - **PPO (Proximal Policy Optimization):** Provides clipped policy updates, robust convergence, and native support in Stable-Baselines3.